BrianSipple/ember-route-shy-component/README.md

 ## Why

 Often, an Ember application will have components or visual elements that are meant to be seen in some scenarios and hidden in others.
 In many cases, this is handled inherently by having different templates for different routes.
-In some cases, however, a component that lives in a top-level route -- a navbar, for example -- might need to have its visibility toggled dynamically based upon the current state of the application in a nested child route. `ember-route-shy-component` helps with tricky edge cases lik this.
+In some cases, however, a component that lives in a top-level route -- a navbar, for example -- might need to have its visibility toggled dynamically based upon the current state of the application in a nested child route. `ember-route-shy-component` helps with tricky edge cases like this.

 ## Basic Usage